Skip to main content

 • Conducting ongoing dialogue with companies throughout supply chain, local communities, and non-governmental organizations.

-• Implementing Reduce impact logging (RIL) in forest management, which is a systematic approach to planning, implementing, monitoring, and evaluating wood harvest.
+• Implementing Reduced Impact Logging (RIL) in forest management, as applied in KORINDO’s Harvesting SOP, which is a systematic approach to planning, implementing, monitoring, and evaluating wood harvest.
 This is a refinement practice of road construction, logging, and skidding.
-We adhere to the standard of road construction by paying attention to the contour and drainage which minimizes the erosion.
+We adhere to the standard of road construction by paying attention to the contour and drainage, which minimizes erosion.

 • Implementing an integrated fire management strategy in the form of prevention, preparation, early detection, and fast response.